FFTW Reference

 your own memory allocator and take whatever error-correcting action you

 find appropriate.
-The variables fftw_malloc_hook
+The variables fftw_malloc_hook and

-are pointers to functions, and they are normally
+fftw_free_hook are pointers to functions, and they are normally

-.
+NULL.
 If you set those variables to point to other functions,

-then FFTW will use your routines instead of malloc
+then FFTW will use your routines instead of malloc and

-must point to a malloc
+free. fftw_malloc_hook must point to a malloc-like

-must point to a free
+function, and fftw_free_hook must point to a free-like

 function.